deeglaze/scribble-msu-thesis/README.md

-# scribble-msu-thesis
+# scribble-withesis
-An attempt at a scribble #lang for the MSU thesis class
+An attempt at a scribble #lang for the UW-Madison thesis class